fluffy/iceTrav/draft-jennings-behave-rtcweb-firewall-02.md

 it needs to decide if the packet is acceptable.
 For most situations the firewall SHOULD accept all outbound STUN packets.
 This is similar to allowing all outbound TCP flows.
-Some firewalls may choose to look at other factors including the outside UDP port and the ORIGIN attribute in the STUN packet.
+Some firewalls may choose to look at other factors including the outside UDP port and the application name for this 3-tuple.

 In general WebRTC media can be sent on a wide range of UDP ports but the two ports that are commonly used are the the RTP port (5004) and TURN port (3478).
 Some firewalls MAY choose to only allow flows where the destination port on the outside of the firewall is one of these.

-The STUN ORIGIN attribute {{I-D.ietf-tram-stun-origin}} carries the origin of the web page that caused the various STUN requests.
-So for example, if a browser was on a page such as example.com and that page used the WebRTC calls to set up a connection, the STUN request's ORIGIN attribute would include example.com.
-This allows the firewall to see the web application (in this case, example.com) that is requesting the pinhole be opened.
-The firewall MAY have a white list or black list for domains in STUN ORIGIN.
+Some firewalls MAY decide to white or blacklist media based on the application name.

 Creating the pinhole rules